michaelpb/pta/content/en/campaigns/_index.md

 ### **Overview**

-We are currently running two active campaigns and are in the research and development stages of a third campaign:
+We are currently working on one active campaign

-* **Rider’s Budget - We’re demanding that AC Transit spends American Rescue Plan (ARP) funds on priorities that benefit riders and workers**
+* **Worker/Rider solidarity - organizing AC Transit operators and riders into a coalition that can demand a safe, reliable, efficient transit system that serves the working class.**

-* **Hazard Pay - We support Bay Area transit workers in their demand for hazard pay**
+M﻿ore details on Worker/Rider solidarity coming soon...

-* R&D - Fare-Free Transit - We demand that no person has to pay fares to access public transit
+### **Past Campaigns and Actions**

 ### **A Rider's Budget**